rahul08M/replace-placeholders/README.md

 # replace-placeholders

-#### A method to replace placeholders or variable placed into the string.
+#### A method to replace placeholders or variable placed into the string

 ```
 # string : Hey, {{var:ninja_name:'Ninja'}} show me your justu !!!